semgrep/semgrep-docs/docs/semgrep-appsec-platform/gitlab-mr-comments.md

 If you're using Semgrep with multiple GitLab groups, ensure that you've completed one of the following steps to ensure that you see MR comments for repositories associated with all of your groups:

 1. Create a Semgrep account connection with each GitLab group by signing in to your Semgrep account, navigating to **Settings > Source code managers**, and adding an entry for each group.
 2. Add the `GITLAB_TOKEN` environment variable to your CI configuration.
-You can set `GITLAB_TOKEN` to the GitLab PAT that grants access to all of your GitLab groups (if possible), or you can use a different GitLab PAT for each of your GitLab groups.
+You can set `GITLAB_TOKEN` to the GitLab PAT that grants access to all of your GitLab groups, if possible, or you can use a different GitLab PAT for each of your GitLab groups.
 :::

 ### Define environment variables needed for other CI providers